This convection oven with 5 burners on top fulfills most of your kitchen needs.

 It's too noisy while you use it, especially the convection fan.

 High-end model with lots of bells, whistles, and cooking space at a budget-friendly price.

-We love this model's dual ovens that offer a combined capacity of 6.7 cu. ft.
-Has a smooth cooktop w/ 5 spacious burners.
-Convection heating cooks fast and evenly, and SteamClean function makes it easy to clean up burned food in the ovens.
+We love this model's dual ovens that offer a combined capacity of 6.7 cubic feet.
+Has a smooth cooktop with 5 spacious burners.
+Convection heating cooks fast and evenly, and the SteamClean function makes it easy to clean up burned food in the ovens.
 Versatile finish options available, as it comes in black ice, white ice, and stainless steel.

 Some owners complain that the cooktop is more difficult to clean than expected.
 It also gets slightly warm when the oven is on.

-Offers a roomy oven with generous 6.3 cu. ft. capacity.
+A roomy oven with generous 6.3 cubic feet of capacity.
 Has a warming drawer.
 Smooth, 5-burner cooktop is super easy to clean.
 Infrared technology heats up quickly, and cooks fast and evenly.
 EasyClean feature means the oven self-cleans in 10 minutes.
 Contemporary finish is available in stainless steel and black stainless steel.